davidwl/AppLaunchpad/docs/navigation-parameters-reference.md

 # Navigation parameters reference

 <!-- add-attribute:class:success -->
-> **TIP:** To see the navigation parameters in use, see the [navigation configuration example](navigation-configuration-example.md) or configure a test application in the [Luigi Fiddle](https://fiddle.luigi-project.io).
+> **TIP:** To see the navigation parameters in use, see the [navigation configuration example](navigation-configuration-example.md) or configure a test application in the [AppLaunchpad Fiddle](https://fiddle.applaunchpad-project.io).

-Use the parameters and functions in this reference to configure your Luigi navigation structure.
+Use the parameters and functions in this reference to configure your AppLaunchpad navigation structure.

 * [Routing parameters](#routing-parameters)
 * [Navigation parameters](#navigation-parameters)